nextapps-de/flexsearch/README.md

 FlexSearch performs queries up to 1,000,000 times faster <a href="https://nextapps-de.github.io/flexsearch/" target="_blank">compared to other libraries</a> by also providing <a href="https://nextapps-de.github.io/flexsearch/match.html" target="_blank">powerful search capabilities</a> like multi-field search (document search), phonetic transformations, partial matching, tag-search or suggestions.

-Bigger workloads are scalable through workers to perform any updates or queries on the index in parallel through dedicated balanced threads.
+Bigger workloads are scalable through workers to perform any updates or queries to the index in parallel through dedicated balanced threads.

 The latest generation v0.8 introduce [Persistent Indexes](doc/persistent.md), well optimized for scaling of large datasets and running in parallel.
 All available features was natively ported right into the database engine of your choice.